tencentyun/qcloud-documents/product/计算与网络/容器服务/镜像仓库/镜像仓库基本操作_en.md

-## Image Warehouse Overview
+## Image Repository Overview
-Image warehouse is used to store Docker images which are used to deploy CCS.
-Each image has a unique ID (image's Registry address + image name + image Tag).
+Image repository is used to store Docker images which are used to deploy CCS.
+Each image has a unique ID (image's repository address + image name + image Tag).

-## Image Type
+## Image Types
 Currently, official Docker Hub images and private user images are supported.
 Tencent Cloud community images will become available soon.

-## Activate Image Warehouse
+## Subscribing Image Registry
 ![Alt text](https://mc.qcloudimg.com/static/img/b0ce4b921b60f4f79fec6be455e16f4f/Image+005.png)
-Users who use image warehouse for the first time need to activate this service first.
+Users who use image registry for the first time need to activate this service first.

 - **Namespace**: This is the prefix for the addresses of private images you create.
 - **User name**: By default, this is the account of the current user.
-You need to use this ID to log in to Tencent Cloud Docker Image Warehouse.
+You need to use this ID to log in to Tencent Cloud Docker Image Registry.
-- **Password**: This is the credential used to log in to Tencent Cloud Docker Image Warehouse.
+- **Password**: This is the credential used to log in to Tencent Cloud Docker Image Registry.

-## Create Image
+## Creating Image
 1. Click the "New" button on the image list page.
 ![Alt text](https://mc.qcloudimg.com/static/img/73e7951509c8bef8f7eaf703af6cb8df/Image+001.png)

-2. Enter name and description of the image, then click "Submit".
+2. Enter name and description of the image, then click **Submit**.
 ![Alt text](https://mc.qcloudimg.com/static/img/026b93deb76bfaeff5a27d24878529a2/Image+003.png)

-## Push Image to Image Warehouse
+## Pushing Image to Image Repository
 ### Log in to Tencent Cloud Registry

 ```